 When you call, they will advise whether any repairs are required to the vehicle and arrange for alternative transport (if needed).
 They are also likely to ask for your customer reference number, the date and circumstances of the incident you are calling about, as well as other details related to the claim.

-The insurance policy covers a wide range of eventualities from the moment the vehicle is driven away from the Motability dealership.
-You should refer to your insurance cover booklet for the full details, but here is a short summary of what your insurance policy will cover you for:
+The insurance policy covers a wide range of eventualities from the moment the vehicle is driven away from the dealership.
+You should refer to your new Direct Line insurance cover booklet for the full details, but here is a short summary of what your Motability insurance policy will cover you for:

-The insurance cover allows two named people to be nominated to drive the vehicle when you make your application, and that doesn’t have include the Mobility Allowance recipient (the person that the Motability vehicle is for).
-So, if you currently qualify for a Motability car or WAV but don't actually drive, you can nominate two drivers (who could be relatives, friends or carers) to drive the car on your behalf.
+The insurance cover allows three named people to be nominated to drive the vehicle when you make your application, and that doesn’t have to include the Mobility Allowance recipient (the person that the Motability vehicle has been leased for).
+So, if you currently qualify for a Motability car or WAV but don't actually drive, you can nominate three drivers (who could be relatives, friends or carers) to drive the vehicle on your behalf.
 Restrictions do apply, including to drivers who are aged under 25.

 No one else is covered to drive the Motability vehicle, even if they have their own fully comprehensive insurance.

-Drivers under 25 are restricted to Motability cars with an insurance group of 16 or lower and with an engine that has a power output of 120 brake horse power (BHP) or less (this rule does not apply to young people driving a Wheelchair Accessible Vehicles).
+Drivers under 25 are restricted to Motability cars with an insurance group of 16 or lower and with an engine that has a power output of 120 brake horsepower (BHP) or less (this rule does not apply to young people driving a Wheelchair Accessible Vehicle).
 In addition, only one driver under the age of 21 is permitted.

-No, although if you do leave the Motability Scheme RSA Motability are able to send out a claims history letter that some insurance firms will accept as proof of your claims history.
+No, although if you do leave the Motability Scheme, Direct Line Motability are able to send out a claim's history letter that some insurance firms will accept as proof of your claims history.